philiptaron/systemd/systemd-258/posts/20-mount-options.md

 And then there's the other thing: applications use `/tmp/` not just for storing temporary stuff, but also as a way to communicate, and that breaks when you disassociate `/tmp/` for each user.
 For example X11 puts its sockets there, mysql used to, as well.
 It's all pretty awful, but we probably cannot ignore that this is done.

-`PrivateTmp=` as service setting works because it is opt-in, and per service, so that one can decide for each service individually if mount propagation being off is a problem, or if they use `/tmp/` for communication.
-But doing this blanket for all user process is likely going to piss off a lot of people.
+The `PrivateTmp=` service setting works because it is opt-in, and per service, so that one can decide for each service individually if mount propagation being off is a problem, or if they use `/tmp/` for communication.
+But doing this blanket for all user processes is likely going to piss off a lot of people.

 I am not saying we shouldn't do this eventually, but it's certainly not a clear-cut "let's just do this" thing.